Step back into a time when fortunes were found underfoot and hope was dug out of the hillsides.

 Events like the Old West Days bring the town’s history to life, attracting visitors from across the nation.

-[Living History]: Randsburg provides an authentic look at a 19th-century mining operation, preserved in real time.
+[Population: A Few, Atmosphere: Plenty]: Randsburg provides an authentic look at a 19th-century mining operation, preserved in real time.

 Wallace is the world’s largest silver-producing town, nestled in the Idaho Panhandle.
 It has a storied past with deep mining roots.